YUJIE47/Data-Compression/README.md

   - `A`: Records the size of the tag interval with a value between 0.75 (0x8000) and 1.5 (0x10000).
   - `C`: The lower bound that stores the encoded bits.
 - Refer to the provided pseudo-code of a binary arithmetic encoder for implementation.
-- Run code: check 'Task1_Huffman and QMCoder/README.md'
+- Run code: check `Task1_Huffman and QMCoder/README.md`

 ## Task2: JPEG-like Compression
-## Task2: JPEG-like Compression

-### JPEG-like Compression
 - Implement still image transform coding similar to a prototype JPEG.
 - Use any programming language of your choice.
 - Test images: